The grading system at Brookdale is as follows:

 Students may request an official transcript in person at the Lincroft campus or at one of our regional locations.*

 *Transcripts typically take 7-10 business days to process during non-peak periods.
-During peak times (mostly in January, June and August) transcript processing time could take approximate 2-3 weeks to complete.
+During peak times (January, June and August) transcript processing time could take approximate 2-3 weeks to complete.
 Students should plan their transcript requests accordingly to meet posted deadlines.

 The Student Grade Appeal Process provides the student with an opportunity to appeal a final course grade.
 Although the instructor of the course is the only individual who can change the final grade, this process provides an unbiased forum to discuss and dispute the final course grade.
 The student must initiate the process and be prepared to present supporting documentation.
 No adverse action will be taken against a student who chooses to utilize this process.
 THE GRADE APPEAL PROCESS MUST BE STARTED BEFORE THE END OF THE NEXT LONG (15-WEEK) TERM.